iivanoo/covid-apps-observer/data/data_us/reports/resources/com.webmd.android___9.0.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.webmd.android 1 reviews"/>
 </p>

+> All the app keeps doing is giving me unfounded info about covid.
+Except for a few extremists and far out nuts, Most of the world is over it.
+This app used to be useful, but now every symptom seems to point to covid.
+That makes this app difficult to use because now you have to put a lot of thought into exact symptoms to get accurate results.
+No thanks!<br> :date: __2021-02-28 18:38:43__

 > ONLINE ✘✘✘✘✘✘....<br> :date: __2021-02-09 04:10:27__

 > App is worthless.
 Go to an actual doctor.<br> :date: __2021-01-31 23:10:32__